eigen-space/codestyle/rules/namingConventionRule.md

   // most of the time it will only be T, which is totally valid, because an empty string conforms to the PascalCase check
   // By convention T, U and V are used for generics.
 You could enforce that with "regex": "^[TUV]$" and if you are care that much for performance, you could disable every other check by setting a falsy value
   {"type": "genericTypeParameter", "prefix": "T"},
   // enum members must be in PascalCase.
-Without this config, enumMember would inherit UPPER_CASE from public static const property
-  {"type": "enumMember", "format": "PascalCase"}
+Without this config, enumMember would inherit UPPER_CASE from static const property {"type": "enumMember", "format": "PascalCase"}
 ]
 ```